noenabon/Download-Gigapan/README.md

-# Gigapan Tile Downloader & Assembler
+# Gigapan Image Downloader & Stitcher

 ## Overview
-This project allows users to download and assemble tiles from Gigapan images.
-It supports multithreaded tile downloading and automatic image reconstruction.
+Gigapan Image Downloader & Stitcher is a Python-based tool designed for downloading high-resolution Gigapan image tiles and assembling them seamlessly.
+Utilizing OpenCV and multithreading, it ensures fast tile retrieval and efficient image reconstruction.
+This tool is ideal for processing large-scale panoramic images with automated stitching capabilities.

 ## Features
-- Download tiles from Gigapan using multithreading.
+- Fast multithreaded tile downloading from Gigapan.
-- Assemble downloaded tiles into a complete image.
+- Automated image stitching using OpenCV.
-- Queue system for processing multiple photo IDs.
+- Queue system for batch processing multiple photo IDs.
-- Logging for debugging and progress tracking.
+- Detailed logging for tracking progress and debugging.
-- Interactive menu for ease of use.
+- User-friendly interactive menu for streamlined operation.

-## Requirements
+## Installation Guide
-Ensure you have the following dependencies installed:
+Ensure you have the required dependencies installed:

 ```sh
 pip install opencv-python numpy tqdm